>>

 Indexing

-Our index 'sakila_film' is created in manticore.conf but has no data.
-Searchd will complain about this when starts, this is normal.
+Our table sakila_film is created in manticore.conf but has no data. searchd (Manticore Search server) will complain about this when it starts; this is normal.

-The utility will output information about the created index, like how many document were found and how fast indexing was.
+The utility will output information about the created table, like how many documents were found and how fast indexing was.

 Perform queries